Atkinson's two goals help Blue Jackets beat Senators

 The Blue Jackets grabbed a 2-1 lead at 7:28 of the second when Nutivaara’s shot from just inside the blue line found its way through traffic past Anderson for his first goal of the season.

-Less than two minutes later, the Senators knotted the score at 9:00 when Hoffman beat Bobrovsky glove side after a Blue Jackets turnover at the blue line.
+Less than two minutes later, the Senators knotted the score at 9:00 when Hoffman beat Bobrovsky glove-side after a Columbus turnover at the blue line.

-The Senators had a goal waved off after video review in the first minute of the second period.
-The puck teetered on the goal line but never crossed before it was cleared.

 The Blue Jackets had scored first in six straight games before the Senators ended that streak at 10:56 of the first period on just their second shot of the game.
 Pyatt took a quick pass from Brassard in front of the goalmouth and lifted a shot above Bobrovsky’s blocker.